 23. Cream Cheese (refrigerator)

 I always have cream cheese in the refrigerator.
-I tried freezing it, I didn’t like the texture.
+I tried freezing it, but I didn’t like the texture.
 You can save money sometimes if you buy double packs (2 in a box).

 24. Sour Cream (refrigerator)